AakashTyagi11/AI-Puzzle-Problems/README.md

 # AI-Puzzle-Problems
-Find a solution using all the search algorithms that work on the particular problem.
-Report solution cost and number of expansions for each search algorithm that is able to (quickly) terminate on a problem.
+Implemented a solution in Java using all the search algorithms that work on the particular problem.
+Reported solution cost and number of expansions for each search algorithm that is able to (quickly) terminate on a problem.
 ## Wolf-goat-cabbage riddle
 #### A farmer wants to cross a river and take with him a wolf, a goat, and a cabbage.There is a boat that can fit himself plus either the wolf, the goat, or the cabbage.
 If the wolf and the goat are alone on one shore, the wolf will eat the goat.
 If the goat and the cabbage are alone on the shore, the goat will eat the cabbage.How can the farmer bring the wolf, the goat, and the cabbage across the river?